Recognizing Emotional Abuse

 Your partner criticizes your thoughts, feelings, opinions, beliefs, and actions.

 Your partner treats you like a servant in matters of household chores and decisions.

 Your partner is very jealous, constantly accusing you of flirting or cheating.

 Your partner tells you that you are sick or crazy.

 Your partner denies an event happened.
 Or he or she describes it very differently

 from how you remember it.
 This is called gaslighting.
 This is a form of emotional

 abuse that happens slowly.
-It makes you feel more dependent on your partner.
+It makes you feel more distrustful of your memory of events

 If you’re in a relationship that includes any of these behaviors, you are being abused.